DanielSSilva/danielssilva.github.io/_drafts/2020-04-20-dbatools-is-not-just-for-DBAs---Import-DbaCsv.md

 * `SqlInstance`: The instance you will target to write the content;
 * `SqlCredential`: A `PSCredential` object which holds the credentials to get access to the instance;
 * `Database`: The target database on which the content will be written.
-* `Table`: The target table to which the content will be written.
 * `AutoCreateTable`: Here's something really cool about this one - Let's say that you don't care about the attributes type (whether it's a `nvarchar`, a `datatimeoffset`, etc), or you don't want to create the table manually because your csv contains 30 columns and you just want a quick way to dump and analyse the information.
-You can use the `-AutoCreateTable` switch, which, as a the name implies, will create  the table for you, with the columns you have on your csv.
+You can use the `-AutoCreateTable` switch, which, as the name implies, will create the table for you, with the columns you have on your csv.
 If you don't specify a `Table` name, it will create the table with the name of your csv file
+* `Table`: The target table to which the content will be written.
+Although it's not present here, it will be used later.

 ## Let's look at some examples

 For this case, we will use a log that I've generated.
 It has some columns that are usually useful for a dotnet api log.
-Not that this is some random non-sense generated data.
+Note that this is some random non-sense generated data.

 <script src="https://gist.github.com/DanielSSilva/3d6e8b1b64722130dc9aa61f28084977.js"></script>